Automated Privacy Information Annotation in Large Language Model Interactions: Evaluation for Local Detection Methods

 \subsection{Case Study}

-To better assess the performance of various local privacy detection methods, we present a case study of phrase and information extraction in Table \ref{table:case_study}.
+To better assess the performance of various local privacy detection methods, we present a case study of phrase and information extraction in Figure \ref{fig:case_study}.
 We can observe that both ZG and ICL fail to capture the user's specific concerns, while ICL generates more detailed privacy information compared to ZG.
 In contrast, SFT successfully identifies all relevant privacy phrases from the user input and generates accurate privacy information.
-We also present a bad case for further analysis of these baselines' performance in Appendix \ref{sec:case_study}.
+We present a failure case for further analysis of these baselines' performance in Appendix \ref{sec:case_study}.